supaglue-labs/supaglue/README.md

 # Supaglue

-Supaglue is a developer platform for integrating your application with your customer's CRM tools.
-It lets you define integration logic with code, expose customer-facing UI components in your application for configuring the integration, and monitor your integrations over time.
-Supaglue takes care of execution and communicating with customer's CRM.
-Supaglue is open source and can be self-hosted.
+Supaglue is a developer platform for integrating your application with your customer's Salesforce instance.
+It lets you authenticate with Salesforce, define integrations with code to sync SFDC sObjects, and expose customer-facing UI components in your application.
+Supaglue takes care of execution, fault-tolerance, and communicating with customer's Salesforce.
+Supaglue is open source and can be self-hosted to run alongside your stack.

 ## Status